MendleM/twemoji/README.md

 # twemoji

-Twitter Emojis for Flutter, this package supports svg and png 72x72 emojis
+Fixes include_emojis for Twitter Emojis for Flutter, this package supports svg and png 72x72 emojis

 ## Usage